Updated 11/28/22 to include voter participation figures

-While voter turnout measures the percent of eligible voters who turned in a ballot, voter participation looks at each race individually and asks what percent of voters eligible to vote in it did so.
+While voter turnout measures the percentage of eligible voters who turned in a ballot, voter participation looks at each race individually and asks what percentage of voters eligible to vote in it did so.

 Reasons for not voting in individual races include not caring about a particular office, not wanting to make an uneducated choice, and not liking any of the choices.

-This chart shows how voter participation varied by party and by race:
+This chart shows how voter participation varied by party and by office:

 Voter participation was particularly disappointing in the nonpartisan School Board and county judge races, in which all registered voters could vote.
 It was also disappointing in the closed Republican primaries for Congressional Districts 18 (where just 1 percent of Collier County voters live) and 26 (where incumbent Mario Diaz-Balart is the longest-serving member of Florida’s congressional delegation).